 In our treatment-seekers’ experiences, it is central to observe how the “process” of overcoming the (self-identified) gaming-related problems divided across those where the problems were already felt to be completely gone, and those where fear or uncertainty still

 prevailed (Aaron: “It’s currently better [but] my gaming relationship will aways be on a razor edge, with a risk of downfall”).
-Although we cannot know how these lives and experiences will further evolve, it is informative to see such diverging paths on individual levels already in the present 1-year timeframe.
-After this study, our belief in the cyclicality of gaming and related contexts of meaning for treatment-seekers is stronger, yet our belief in the stability of gaming and related contexts of meaning for the esports players has changed (see our QH earlier).
+Although we cannot know how the lives and experiences of our participants will further evolve, it is informative to witness diverging paths on individual levels already in the present 1-year timeframe.
+After this study, our belief in the cyclicality of gaming and related contexts of meaning for treatment-seekers is even stronger, and our belief in the stability of gaming and related contexts of meaning for the esports players has changed (see our QH earlier).
 To explain this through genetic phenomenology, we present an exploratory process-based model of pathways where gaming serves as a coping mechanism for adverse adolescent experiences, based on the present qualitative analysis (see Figure 1 and new hypotheses below).

 Successful coping-gaming.
 Many of our esports playing participants also expressed various adverse adolescent experiences, explicitly bullying (Table 2).
 In those narratives, gaming had served as one of the environmental components that helped them build identities, join supportive peer groups, and develop emotionally in safe sociocultural contexts (see Figure 1 in Karhulahti et al. 2022a).
 Although we rely on interpretive analysis of retrospective data, we consider it justified to infer that gaming became a crucial part of resilience for these participants at least partly due to these historically important coping functions.
-In these cases, it would also be justified to interpret gaming having been experienced to satisfy psychological needs such as social acceptability, autonomy by control, and self-efficacy, among others.
+In these cases, it would also be justified to interpret gaming having been experienced to satisfy psychological needs such as social acceptability, autonomy by control, and actualized self-efficacy, among others.
 With one single exception, all our 10 original esports playing participants had been gaming actively since early adolescence and described numerous positive memories of those times in detail.
 They had attached to gaming early on and kept holding on to it.
 Because we applied purposive sampling to reach actively gaming players, our data do not describe those who have stopped or reduced playing after successful coping, but previous research evidences this pathway to manifest across countries as well (e.g., Götzenbrucker & Köhl, 2009; Quandt et al. 2009).

 Unsuccessful coping-gaming.
 All our treatment-seeking participants expressed their gaming-related problems to have started in adolescence.
 Their gaming was not experienced problematically until much later, but their memories of gaming in adolescence—while often positive—were retrospectively associated with troubles such as being bullied, lonely, and other psychosocial challenges.
 Gaming helped them manage such situations and feelings, but unlike those who expressed successful coping and healthy gaming relationships, the treatment-seekers voiced “loops” where the problems keep returning in cycles.
-In these cases, gaming seems not to have been a sufficient means to efficiently solve the problems due to reasons we cannot investigate with the present data.
+In these cases, gaming seems not to have been a sufficient means to efficiently solve the problems—due to reasons we cannot investigate with the present data.
 Nevertheless, we do see evidence of some treatment-seekers experiencing their problematic patterns as “ephemeral” while for others the patterns remain “persistent.”
-To refine this into a hypothesis: coping-gaming in adolescence shapes the meanings of play early on, and these meanings remain present in adulthood until an axiological shift where such meanings begin to lose value for the individual.
+To refine this into a hypothesis: coping-gaming in adolescence shapes the meanings of play early on, and these meanings remain present until a potential axiological shift where such meanings begin to lose value for the individual.
 In ephemeral cases, the meanings of gaming are successfully reconstructed and/or replaced; in persistent cases, the negotiation continues without resolution.